Soccer and football athletes host local youth before annual Spring Game.

 He also played basketball at Centennial, where he averaged 29.5 points, 11 rebounds and 5 assists and was named the Bakersfield Area Player of the Year (becoming the first player to be so honored in both football and basketball).

-PERSONAL: He is a sociology major at USC.
+PERSONAL: He is an American studies and ethnicity major at USC and he is also working towards a master’s degree in communication management.
 He and 15 of his USC teammates spent 5 days in Haiti in the spring of 2012 building homes and assisting those in need.

 GAME-BY-GAME WITH CODY KESSLER